-2. NOTICES OF MOTION

-(i) STAFF RATIONALIZATION IN COUNTIES.
+14. MOTION - STAFF RATIONALIZATION IN COUNTIES.

 (Sen. (Dr.) Agnes Zani, MP)

 THAT, AWARE THAT the Senate represents the counties, and serves to protect the interests of the Counties and their governments;

 FURTHER AWARE THAT, the launch of the Capacity Assessment and Rationalization of the Public Service (CARPS) Programme was launched by the Inter-Governmental Steering Committee (IGSC) on 14th July 2014 with the objective of transforming the Public Service for efficient and effective service delivery at both levels of Government;